 Agricultural Training Institute (ATI) handed over P400,000 funding support to Davao Oriental State University for an extension project to conserve traditional rice varieties as Peria, Dinorado, San Pablo, Remulites, among others.
 PIA

-Pursuant to Executive Order no 338 (Restructuring the Department of Agriculture Providing Funds Therefore and Other Purposes) and in consistent with the Republic Act 8435 (Agriculture and Fisheries Modernization Act of 1997), the Institute is mandated to: (ATI)
+Pursuant to Executive Order no 338 (Restructuring the Department of Agriculture Providing Funds Therefore and Other Purposes) and in consistent with the Republic Act 8435 (Agriculture and Fisheries Modernization Act of 1997), the Institute is mandated to (ATI)

-- prepare an integrated plan for publicly-funded training programs in agriculture
+- prepare an integrated plan for publicly-funded training programs in agriculture and fisheries;

 - formulate and issue guidelines in planning, implementing, monitoring and evaluating AFE programs; and